yasz24/eau2/report/doc.md

     DistributedArray* val_;
 }
 ```
-DistributedColumn is essentially a wrapper over the DistributedArrays that add more metadata for our Dataframe implementation (Columntype, as_int, as_bool) that allow all DistributedColumns to inherit from the same baseclass with all the same functionality and allow for polymorphism in terms of each type of DistributedColumn (int, bool, float) having the same getters and setters.
+DistributedColumn is essentially a wrapper over the DistributedArrays that adds more metadata for our Dataframe implementation (Columntype, as_int, as_bool) that allow all DistributedColumns to inherit from the same baseclass with all the same functionality and allow for polymorphism in terms of each type of DistributedColumn (int, bool, float) having the same getters and setters.

 ```
 class DistributedDataFrame() {